-The Elms College Division of Nursing was founded in 1978 enrolling its first class of baccalaureate.
-Established under the leadership of Sr. Nora Harrington, an academic dean and Sister of St. Joseph, who saw a need in the community for professional nurses, Elms College graduated the first class of nurses in 1982….and our history began.
+The Elms College School of Nursing was founded in 1978.
+The first class of nurses graduated in 1982 under the leadership of Sr. Nora Harrington, an academic dean and Sister of St. Joseph who helped found the school in response to a need in the community for professional nurses.

 Since then, we have graduated thousands of nurses across entry level, degree completion and advanced preparation programs.
-The first doctoral program at Elms, the Doctor of Nursing Practice will begin in the Fall of 2014, filling a critical need in the community for advanced practice nurses in adult and family care.
-Recognizing our growth in students and the evolution of academic programs, we were dedicated as the School of Nursing in 2013, the first school at Elms College.
-Our Elms nurses have a significant presence in the community serving in positions from bedside to curbside, in clinical, educational and leadership roles.
+The first doctoral program at Elms, the Doctor of Nursing Practice (DNP), began in the Fall of 2014, filling a critical need in the community for advanced practice nurses in adult and family care.
+Recognizing our growth in students and the evolution of academic programs, we were dedicated as the School of Nursing in 2013, become the first school at Elms College.
+Our Elms nurses have a significant presence in the community, serving in clinical, educational and leadership roles.

 Within the past decade, the baccalaureate program in nursing as well as the RN-BS nursing program has more than doubled in enrollment.
-In 2008, Elms College created an instructional location for the RN-BS program at the Berkshire Medical Center currently graduating our fifth class of Berkshire Health System RNs.
-Elms College hosts an additional RN-BS program off-campus site at Mt.
-Wachusett Community College.
+In 2008, Elms College created an instructional location for the RN-BS program at the Berkshire Medical Center; currently, we are graduating our fifth class of Berkshire Health System RNs.
+Elms College also hosts an additional RN-BS program off-campus site at Mt.
+Wachusett Community College in Gardner, Mass.

-Clinical affiliations and partnerships with community nurse leaders and healthcare organizations have significantly expanded as our programs have grown in size and scope to now include dedicated teaching units (DEUs) located at Baystate Medical Center in Springfield and Cooley Dickinson Hospital in Northampton.
+Clinical affiliations and partnerships with community nurse leaders and healthcare organizations have significantly expanded as our programs have grown in size and scope to now include dedicated teaching units (DEUs) located at Baystate Medical Center in Springfield.

 In Service to the Community

-The college remains committed to providing an education grounded in the Catholic intellectual tradition- the integration of faith and reason as the way to truth, preparing students for a career, but, as importantly preparing them to live a good and virtuous life.
+Elms College is committed to providing an education grounded in the Catholic intellectual tradition.
+We advocate for the integration of faith and reason as the way to truth, and consider this holistic development of the person to be the basis for a fulfilling career.
+Just as importantly, the development of these faculties also represents the path toward living a good and virtuous life.

-In keeping with the college’s mission, community outreach is an integral part of the Elms College nursing experience both inside and outside the classroom.
-Elms nursing students actively volunteer and participate annually in community service work: locally, nationally, and abroad in a health clinics, orphanages, schools, and nursing homes through service opportunities sponsored by the office of campus ministry.
+In keeping with the college’s mission, community outreach is an integral part of the Elms College nursing experience, both inside and outside the classroom.
+Elms nursing students actively volunteer and participate annually in local, national, and international community service work.
+They venture into the world and provide vital care in health clinics, orphanages, schools, and nursing homes, taking advantage of service opportunities sponsored by the office of campus ministry.

-The ELMS caRe vaN is a 32-foot converted camper serving as a mobile nursing unit with two treatment stations, a full exam room and a five seat waiting area which doubles as a warming area as needed, providing free health and nursing care to the homeless and underserved of Chicopee, including blood pressure checks and monitoring, blood sugar checks, foot care, episodic first aid, minor wound care, frostbite checks, patient education on these and other topics, and other healthcare needs that arise.
+The School of Nursing also operates the Elms caRe vaN, a 32-foot converted camper that serves as a mobile nursing unit, to increase service-learning experiences within the nursing curriculum for baccalaureate students.
+The caRe vaN offers students a unique opportunity to infuse their practice with social justice and deliver nursing care to the underserved and homeless populations of Chicopee, Mass.
+The caRe vaN features two treatment stations, a full exam room and a five seat waiting area which doubles as a warming area as needed.
+Student volunteers provide free blood pressure checks and monitoring, blood sugar checks, foot care, episodic first aid, minor wound care, frostbite checks, patient education on these and other topics, as well as other healthcare needs that arise.

 Classrooms of the Future, Today

-The college completed construction in 2013 of The Center for Natural and Health Sciences (CNHS).
-The $14 Million CNHS is a LEED designed building with five dedicated floors of progressive classroom space housing state-of-the-art nursing skills and simulation labs designed and equipped to simulate real-life patient settings in hospitals and clinical sites for baccalaureate students as well as advance nursing practice in the masters and DNP programs.
-The CNHS also provides significant research and laboratory facilities for students and faculty, enriching the learning experience in the liberal arts core in nursing fields of study and other disciplines within the college.
+The college completed construction of The Center for Natural and Health Sciences (CNHS) in 2012.
+The $14 million CNHS is a LEED designed building with five dedicated floors of progressive classroom space housing state-of-the-art nursing skills and simulation labs.
+These labs are designed and equipped to simulate real-life patient settings in hospitals and clinical sites for baccalaureate students, as well as advance nursing practice scenarios for the Masters and DNP programs.
+The CNHS also provides significant research and laboratory facilities for students and faculty, enriching the liberal arts learning experience for nursing and other disciplines within the college.